MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-troubleshooting-publish.md

 - Check your dataset permissions.
 Be sure that you have the permissions that are needed to access the published dataset.
 Check with the dataset owner or administrator to verify that you've been granted access.

-- Log in to the Power BI service and try to upload the Power BI report from the target workspace by using the upload option.
+- Sign in to the Power BI service and try to upload the Power BI report from the target workspace by using the upload option.

 ## Other problems